 [The Foodpanda app]

-There are at least four big players in the field of food delivery aggregators – Delivery Hero (Germany-based), Just Eat (UK-based), GrubHub (US-based), and Eat24 (US-based).
+There are at least four big players in the field of food delivery aggregators – Delivery Hero (Germany-based), Just Eat (UK-based), and GrubHub (US-based).
 These services have each achieved an international scale, and provide their services in distant corners of the world.
 For the time being, order-focused aggregator platforms seem to hold the strongest position in the food delivery market.
 GrubHub and Eat24, for example, controlled a combined 66 percent of the whole food delivery market in 2015.
+In 2017, Grubhub had acquaired Eat24.

 New delivery services